Relational transgression: Dimensions of forgiveness

 The link between reconciliation and forgiveness involves exploring two dimensions of forgiveness: intrapsychic and interpersonal.
 The intrapsychic dimension relates to the cognitive processes and interpretations associated with a transgression (i.e. internal state), whereas interpersonal forgiveness is the interaction between relational partners.
 Total forgiveness is defined as including both the intrapsychic and interpersonal components which brings about a return to the conditions prior to the transgression.
 To only change one's internal state is silent forgiveness, and only having interpersonal interaction is considered hollow forgiveness.

 However, some scholars contend that these two dimensions (intrapsychic and interpersonal) are independent as the complexities associated with forgiveness involve gradations of both dimensions.
 For example, a partner may not relinquish negative emotions yet choose to remain in the relationship because of other factors (e.g., children, financial concerns, etc.).
-Conversely, one may grant forgiveness and release all negative emotions directed toward their partner, and still exit the relationship because trust cannot be restored.
+Conversely, one may grant forgiveness and release all negative emotions directed toward their partner, while still exiting the relationship because the trust cannot be restored.
 Given this complexity, research has explored whether the transformation of negative emotions to positive emotions eliminates negative affect associated with a given offense.
 The conclusions drawn from this research suggest that no correlation exists between forgiveness and unforgiveness.
 Put simply, while forgiveness may be granted for a given transgression, the negative affect may not be reduced a corresponding amount.